isinaltinkaya/WPSG2022/sfs.md

 ANGSD="angsd"
 ```

-Validate that we have setup our varibles correctly
+Validate that we have setup our variables correctly
 ```
 ls ${DATA}
 ```